xzhangfox/Fraud-Detection-with-ML/README.md

 * D3

 ## Motivation
 The project is an exercise in challenging full-stack positions.
-Aimed at completing a series of comprehensive qualities including data preprocessing, modeling, visualization, front-end design and so on in a short time.
+Aimed at completing a series of comprehensive qualities including data preprocessing, modeling, visualization, front-end design and so on in a short time.Tried multiple D3 diagrams at the same time, understood the architecture, and skillfully implemented.
 The total time was 15 hours.

 ## Future Improvement
 * Try more machine learning models and manually tune to get the optimal solution.